- Why invest in BCE?

 - We are Canada’s largest communications company, offering a breadth and scope of products and services that is not easily replicated by any other large telecommunications company in North America.

 - We have a long and successful track record as Canada’s leading communications services provider and our assets are critical to the nation’s communications infrastructure.

 - We are the market leader in Internet and TV, and one of the largest wireless operators in Canada.

 - We’ve set a dividend payout policy between 65% and 75% of Free Cash Flow.
 We believe this policy will allow us to grow our common dividends for our shareholders, while allowing us to continue investing appropriately in the future of the business and maintaining an appropriate level of balance sheet liquidity.

-- In line with our dividend growth model, we’ve increased our annual common share dividend by 97% since the fourth quarter of 2008, now at $2.87 per share, highlighting BCE’s sound financial position.
+- In line with our dividend growth model, we have increased our annual common share dividend by 117% since the fourth quarter of 2008, now at $3.17 per share, highlighting BCE’s sound financial position.

-- BCE is one of the top dividend yield stocks in Canada with an approximate 4.9% dividend yield.
+- BCE is one of the top dividend yield stocks in Canada.

 - BCE is one of the most widely held stocks in Canada, with listings on the TSX and NYSE.